 Many countries have documentation requirements for any plant matter such as seeds.
 As the sender, it's your responsibility to make sure your items don't break any laws or rules – both within Australia and in the destination country.
-We recommend visiting Australia Post to understand the guidelines and restrictions.
+We recommend visiting your local biosecurity or department of agriculture for the receiving country to understand the guidelines and restrictions.

 If you are interested in launching your own Plantacard® range, get in touch via the Contact us page or drop us an email at firstname.lastname@example.org to discuss how we can help develop a Plantacard® range that is exclusive to you.